The Story of Daniel Griffen Dove – Civil War Hero

-Daniel left behind in Connecticut five children to be raised alone by his wife, Ruth, who in his absence must have catered to their children’s education.
-In addition to leaving behind a young wife, Daniel left at home two-year-old Anna Bell (1860-), three-year-old Ida (1857-), six-year old John Willet(1854-1934), Mabel’s father, eight-year-old Cyrus Griffen (1852-1916), and nine-year Irving Berlin (1851-1911).
+Daniel left behind in Connecticut five children to be raised alone by Ruth, who in his absence must have catered to their children’s education.
+In addition to leaving behind a young wife, Daniel left at home two-year-old Anna Bell (1860-), three-year-old Ida (1857-), six-year-old John Willet(1854-1934), Mabel’s father, eight-year-old Cyrus Griffen (1852-1916), and nine-year Irving Berlin (1851-1911).
 Daniel and Ruth had lost twin boys at birth a few years earlier and no doubt the separation from her husband must have been particularly difficult for her.
 Whatever the character of the man in August of 1862, what Daniel was to experience in the American Civil War would no doubt change him forever.

-Respectfully returned to the Commissioner of Pensions Daniel G. Dove, a Private of Company G, 17th Regiment Connecticut Infantry Volunteers, was enrolled on the 13th day of August, 1862, at Ridgefield for 3 years and is reported on the muster rolls of Connecticut from August 28, 1862 (date of muster in), is April 30, 1863 present; May and June 1863 absent paroled prisoner; same is August 31, 1863; September & October, 1863 present; same is February 29, 1863; March & April 1864 absent; no remark.
-Regiment reports for March 1864, reports him absent in [intelligible]. . . . on daily duty [intelligible].
-Roll for May and June 64’ present; same to June 30, 1865.
+Respectfully returned to the Commissioner of Pensions Daniel G. Dove, a Private of Company G, 17th Regiment Connecticut Infantry Volunteers, was enrolled on the 13th day of August, 1862, at Ridgefield for 3 years and is reported on the muster rolls of Connecticut from August 28, 1862 (date of muster in), is April 30, 1863 present; May and June 1863 absent paroled prisoner; same is August 31, 1863; September & October 1863 present; same is February 29, 1863; March & April 1864 absent; no remark.
+Regiment reports for March 1864, reports him absent in [intelligible]. . . on daily duty [intelligible].
+Roll for May and June 1864 present; same to June 30, 1865.
 Mustered out a Corporal with Co. at Hilton-Head, SC July 19, 1865.

-In July 1863, the 17th Connecticut began its campaign at Gettysburg, Pennsylvania in what would be the defining battle not only of the unit but the civil war.
+In July 1863, the 17th Connecticut began its campaign at Gettysburg, Pennsylvania in what would be the defining battle not only of the unit but for the Civil War.
 Others captured simultaneously with Daniel at Chancellorsville were released in time to rejoin the unit at Gettysburg.
 It isn’t clear from the record whether Daniel fought at Gettysburg, or was alternatively sitting in a Confederate prison, and the issue needs further research.
-Whether at Gettysburg, or in a prison, the experience must have been exceptionally difficult for Daniel and he must have been a witness to many horrible sites.
+Whether at Gettysburg, or in a prison, the experience must have been exceptionally difficult for him and he must have been a witness to many horrible sites.
 The confusion of the record regarding whether Daniel had deserted his unit during the summer of 1863 no doubt must have caused Daniel much anxiety.
 It must have taken some efforts to set the record straight.
-Daniel’s station and condition appears to have improved as the war went on, he being honorably discharged at the rank of Corporal in July 1865.
+Daniel’s station and the overall condition appears to have improved as the war went on, he being honorably discharged at the rank of Corporal in July 1865.

 Pensions records provide that after that war, Daniel returned home to Connecticut, presumably to Ridgefield.
-Daniel then spent “one year at Danbury in 1870, [then] moved Grand Rapids, Michigan and from there to Nowego, Michigan then to Cedar Springs, Michigan.”
+Daniel then spent “one year at Danbury in 1870, [then] moved to Grand Rapids, Michigan and from there to Nowego, Michigan then to Cedar Springs, Michigan.”
 Daniel’s obituary provides some insight into the last years of his life:

 1870, with his family, [Daniel and Ruth] came to Michigan, choosing Cedar Springs for their home, where he has resided since.
 [Daniel] followed draying [a dray is a low cart without fixed sides, used for carrying heavy loads] as a business for many years.
-Until later in life he retired from active business.
-Mr. Dove was converted under the preaching of Rev. J. Malcomb Smith of the Congregational society and was a member as long the society remained and was a much-respected citizen, quiet and loving in all his dealing with his fellow man.
-A high standard of character to leave to his bereaved family and friends. . . .Rev.
-Carrick gave a very appropriate discourse to a large number of sympathizing friends.
-Internment in the family lot in Elmwood Cemetery.
-The family feels very grateful to neighbors and friends for the many acts of kindness shown them in their sad bereavement, and also to the Masons for many favors. . . .
+Until later in life, he retired from active business.
+Mr. Dove was converted under the preaching of Rev. J. Malcomb Smith of the Congregational Society and was a member as long the society remained and was a much-respected citizen, quiet and loving in all his dealing with his fellow man.
+A high standard of character to leave to his bereaved family and friends. . .
+Rev. Carrick gave a very appropriate discourse to a large number of sympathizing friends.
+Interment in the family lot in Elmwood Cemetery.
+The family feels very grateful to neighbors and friends for the many acts of kindness shown them in their sad bereavement, and also to the Masons for many favors. . .

-Ruth is a descendant of Daniel Beers (1726-1801), who fought with 2nd Massachusetts Regulars in the American Revolution under John Bailey; Cornelius Dykeman (1707-1783), who was accused of being hostile to the cause of independence during the American Revolution evolution because he criticized the new Continental currency; Daniel Tourner, an original Dutch settler of Harlem, New York; numerous founding settlers of both Hartford, and Norwalk, Connecticut, including Ralph Keeler (1613-1672), an ancestor of many prominent individuals in American history.
+Ruth is a descendant of Daniel Beers (1726-1801), who fought with the 2nd Massachusetts Regulars in the American Revolution under John Bailey; Cornelius Dykeman (1707-1783), who was accused of being hostile to the cause of independence during the American Revolution evolution because he criticized the new Continental currency; Daniel Tourner, an original Dutch settler of Harlem, New York; numerous founding settlers of both Hartford, and Norwalk, Connecticut, including Ralph Keeler (1613-1672), an ancestor of many prominent individuals in American history.